facebook/react/docs/docs/addons-perf.md

 > Note:
 >
-> `react-addons-perf` is no longer supported in v16.
-Please use Chrome Performance Tab instead: [Learn more about it](https://facebook.github.io/react/docs/optimizing-performance.html#profiling-components-with-the-chrome-performance-tab).
+> As of React 16, `react-addons-perf` is not supported.
+Please use [your browser's profiling tools](/react/docs/optimizing-performance.html#profiling-components-with-the-chrome-performance-tab) to get insight into which components re-render.

 **Importing**